igorskasminins/lod-extraction/README.md

 1. Python3 is installed

-2. Pip is installed
+2. pip is installed

-3. Run the command from root directory to install necessary python modules:
+3. Run the command from root directory to install all the necessary python modules:

 ```